M42 - The Great Orion Nebula - Astrophotography

 We imaged the Orion Nebula with the Stellina observation station from Death Valley, California.
 We only spent a total of 10 minutes on it but the result is impressive!

 It took just a few minutes between the moment we took Stellina out of our trunk and the moment we started imaging with it.
-You can see our Unboxing video of this product in the REVIEW tab of this website [coming soon], as well as a full review of this futuristic astrophotography instrument.
+You can see our review post and video of this product HERE.

 GEAR USED: